What Is Dry Eye, And Is It Dangerous? | Eye Love Cares

 - Decreased quality of life.
 Dry eyes make it very difficult to perform everyday activities, such as working with computers, reading, and driving.

 - Permanent damage to the surface of your eyes.
-If left untreated, severe dry eye can lead to inflammation, abrasion of the corneal surface, permanent vision problems, and corneal ulcers.
+If left untreated, severe dry eye can lead to inflammation, abrasions of the corneal surface, permanent vision problems, and corneal ulcers.

 How to Prevent Dry Eye